Dalacin C Phosphate Injection (Solution for injection)

 - pain, swelling, redness or formation of an abscess at the site of the injection

-Tell your doctor immediately if you notice any of the following side effects while you are being given Dalacin C Phosphate injection or several weeks after treatment with Dalacin C Phosphate injection has stopped:
+Tell your doctor immediately if you notice any of the following side effects, particularly if they occur several weeks after stopping treatment with Dalacin C Phosphate injection:

 - severe stomach cramps;

 - watery and severe diarrhoea which may also be bloody;

 - fever, in combination with one or both of the above.